 SoundCloud has changed a lot since it started in 2007, and here are a couple of facts that show just how much they’ve impacted the music industry.

-Key SoundCloud Stats and Facts
+Key SoundCloud Stats and Facts for 2023

 - SoundCloud currently has 175 million monthly listeners.
 Although this is lower than their peak in 2014 (they had around 275 million active users), they are still the 10th most used music streaming platform in the US.

 - Seventy-six million users currently have a paid SoundCloud account.